 If you are diagnosed with bladder cancer, your doctor will discuss the best options to treat it.
 This depends on several factors, including the type and stage of the cancer and your general health.

-Your treatment for bladder cancer at Brown Cancer Center will be customized to your particular needs.
+Your treatment for bladder cancer at the Brown Cancer Center will be customized to your particular needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

 Surgery